-We generally grant equity awards as a mix of stock options, RSUs, and beginning in 2023, PSUs.
+We generally grant equity awards as a mix of stock options, RSUs, and PSUs.
 The Board of Directors believes that this deliberate mix of equity ensures that wealth creation remains tied to stock price performance (through stock options), promotes retention (through RSUs), and strengthens the relationship between pay and corporate performance (through PSUs).
-However, our Board of Directors also determined that it was appropriate to grant Mr. Hoerter's equity awards in stock options only and beginning in 2023, stock options and PSUs to more closely align Mr. Hoerter's compensation to the interests of our stockholders and company performance.
+However, our Board of Directors also determined that it was appropriate to grant Mr. Hoerter's equity awards in stock options and PSUs only to more closely align his compensation to the interests of our stockholders and company performance.

-The stock options vest, and become exercisable, over a four-year period, with 1/48th of the underlying shares vesting on a monthly basis after the vesting commencement date of January 18, 2022, so that all of the underlying shares will be vested on the date four years after the vesting commencement date, so long as the executive remains an employee or other service provider (including a consultant) of the Company on such vesting dates.
+The stock options vest, and become exercisable, over a four-year period, with 1/48th of the underlying shares vesting on a monthly basis after the vesting commencement date of February 15, 2023, so that all of the underlying shares will be vested on the date four years after the vesting commencement date, so long as the executive remains an employee or other service provider (including a consultant) of the Company on such vesting dates.

-The time-based RSUs vest over a three-year period, with 1/3rd of the underlying shares vesting on an annual basis after the vesting commencement date of January 15, 2022, so that all of the underlying shares will be vested on the date three years after the vesting commencement date, so long as the executive remains an employee or other service provider (including a consultant) of the Company on such vesting dates.
+The time-based RSUs vest over a three-year period, with 1/3rd of the underlying shares vesting on an annual basis after the vesting commencement date of February 15, 2023, so that all of the underlying shares will be vested on the date three years after the vesting commencement date, so long as the executive remains an employee or other service provider (including a consultant) of the Company on such vesting dates.